chenaaron3/PeterPortal/client/README.md

 Cloud Deploy Data (in Bulk) to ElasticSearch:
 1. Look into the client/script/deployelasticcloud.py file for instructions

+Cloud Delete Data From ElasticSearch:
+1. Look into the client/script/deleteelasticcloud.py file for instructions

 How to Locally View Webpage on React:
 1. cd into client
 2. Run yarn start or npm start